-I went along to a good event at Sybase New York this morning, put on by Sybase and Platform Computing (the grid/cluster/HPC people, see an old article for some background).
-As much as some of Sybase's ideas in this space are competitive to Xenomorph's, some are very complimentary and I like their overall technical and marketing direction in focussing on the issue of managing of data and analytics within financial markets (given that direction I would, wouldn't I?…).
+I went along to a good event at Sybase New York this morning, put on by Sybase and Platform Computing.
+As much as some of Sybase’s ideas in this space are competitive to Xenomorph’s, some are very complimentary and I like their overall technical and marketing direction in focussing on the issue of managing of data and analytics within financial markets (given that direction I would, wouldn’t I?…).
 Specifically, I think their marketing pitch based on moving away from batch to intraday risk management is a good one, but one that many financial institutions are unfortunately (?) a long way away from.

 The event started with a decent breakfast, a wonderful sunny window view of Manhattan and then proceeded with the expected corporate marketing pitch for Sybase and Platform – this was ok but to be critical (even of some of my own speeches) there is only so much you can say about the financial crisis.
 The presenters described two reference architectures that combined Platform’s grid computing technology with Sybase RAP and the Aleri CEP Engine, and from these two architectures they outlined four usage cases.

 The first use case was for strategy back testing.
 The architecture for this looked fine but some questions were raised from the audience about the need for distributed data cacheing within the proposed architecture to ensure that data did not become the bottleneck.
 One of the presenters said that distributed cacheing was one option, although data cacheing (involving “binning” of data) can limit the computational flexibility of a grid solution.
 The audience member also added that when market data changes, this can cause temporary but significant issues of cache consistency across a grid as the change cascades from one node to another.